firexcy/neverland-hugo/content/posts/2022/04/twitter-merger-explained.md

   - "internet"
 ---

-**Note:** This article was published as a [member-exclusive post](https://sspai.com/prime/story/twitter-merger-explained) for [SSPAI Prime](https://sspai.com/prime), which was made freely available as a preview and republished here.
+**Note:** This article was originally published as a [member-exclusive post](https://sspai.com/prime/story/twitter-merger-explained) for [SSPAI Prime](https://sspai.com/prime) and made freely available as a preview and republished here.
 Please consider subscribing to SSPAI Prime if you find content like this helpful.
 Thanks for your support.

 ## 引言